PrioteasaAndrei/QA-with-transformers-WS23/README.md

 Use the following command to start the app:

 ```
+conda env create -f environment.yml
 python -m streamlit run src/streamlit_app.py
 ```

+Note: the Ensemble Retriever (https://python.langchain.com/docs/modules/data_connection/retrievers/ensemble) used by the IR component (BM25 retriever + dense retriever) takes about 5 minutes to load some of the data in memory.
+This is because, by default, the langchain BM25 retriever can only hold the documents in memory and writing them to disk for retrieval is not trivial.
+After posing a question expect an inference time of 1-5 minutes.

 ## Introduction
 With the recent advancements of Large Language Models (LLMs) interest in domain-specific applications powered by LLMs has increased.
 In particular, language models can assist experts in the medical domain most commonly by answering questions against a knowlegde base.